Estimated reading time: 10 minutes

 One of the most popular hardscaping features you can add to an outdoor living space is the element of fire.
 Fire pits and outdoor fireplaces are becoming more and more popular with homeowners, and for good reasons.
 They offer great entertainment options for your entire family and can be a beautiful focal point for your patio or backyard.
 There is no reason to end outdoor entertaining just because summer is over.
-With a warm and inviting fire feature, you can extend the outdoor season into the fall and winter months.
+You can extend the outdoor season into the fall and winter months with a warm and inviting fire feature.

 An outdoor fire pit is a hole in the ground surrounded by raised walls made of stone, brick, concrete, or other fireproof materials.
 Fire pits are traditionally round, but you can easily customize and construct it in the shape and size that best fits your needs.
 The fire pit’s interior must have a fireproof firebox or authentic firebrick for safety.
 Here are some things to consider when building a fire pit: